loganheffernan2/thesis-blank/blog/a-test.md

 <br/>

-**RB** I think one way to approach the question of ethics would be to take the doctor’s approach with the hippocratic oath anddo no harm.
+**RB** I think one way to approach the question of ethics would be to take the doctor’s approach with the hippocratic oath and do no harm.
 Sometimes this is clear.
 Probably best not to do any work for say – the military, tobacco companies, gun manufacturers, etc. I think the problem is that the more savvy you become to the world around you, the harder it is to draw the line.
 As the underbelly of consumer capitalism is exposed you come to realize ethics are scant.
 Sure I can make an interesting piece of video work for an upscale fashion brand, but what are the conditions of the workers actually making the product?
 Does my role as a designer promoting a product only perpetuate this labor exploitation?
 Does this apply to literally everything?

 <br/>